 The only other thing I see is parents wanting to be friends with their children and not raising them with rules, morals and right vs wrong.
 A lot of parents I deal with make excuses for their kids when in fact the kids didn’t tell the truth.

-The low expectations from administrators and parents are the essence of the public school problem in my estimation.
-When more parents care or are more involved with their kids academic performance, more administrators will care as well.
-Caring parents seek out schools that demand more of their kids; those schools that attract those kids demand more because it is what the overwhelming majority of parents want.
-Parents who don’t care take whatever option is most convenient to them, and administrators cater to those parents’ non-academic concerns; it just makes life easier.
-You get what you ask for often times, even when you don’t realize it’s what you are asking for.
+The low expectations from parents are the essence of the public school problem.
+When parents care, make sacrifices for their kids, or are interested in their kids academic performance, administrators will care as well.
+Caring parents seek schools that demand more of their kids; those schools demand more of kids because it is what the vast majority of parents want.
+Parents who don’t care (or don’t know enough to care) take whatever option is most convenient to them.

-Simple solutions often overlook important factors, but in this analysis, the remedy really is this simple.
+Simple solutions often overlook important factors, but the remedies are simple.
 Demand more.
 Set high expectations.
 Do not settle for less.
 Ignore, marginalize, or leave behind the parents who don’t care.
-Human nature demands this solution.

 Wait a Minute: What About Race?